AMID Logo E-BAY Logo

 For example, you remotely buy several smaller orders on Amazon.
 You must provide your Amazon merchants with an address in the USA where all the orders should be delivered.
 After that, you must combine all the orders at the address to deliver from the U.S. abroad.

 Conditions and Limitations in Shipping Partial Cargo.
-PARTIAL CARGO MUST BE APPROVED IN ADVANCE!

-Suppose you need to combine two or more cargo deliveries into one single shipment under the same ocean freight carrier's booking and our customer reference number.
+Suppose you need to combine two or more orders' deliveries into one single shipment under the same ocean freight carrier's booking and our customer reference number.
 In that case, it must be booked in advance, approved by AMID Logistics, and:

 If you comply with these conditions, please quote and book your partial shipment on our website by selecting LCL: Shipping boxes, crates, and pallets.